Jarnail Singh Bhindranwale: Successor to the Taksal

 From July 1977 to July 1982, he extensively toured cities and villages of Punjab to preach the Sikh faith.
 He also visited other states and cities in India, mostly in gurdwaras, in Punjab, Haryana and Chandigarh.
 His meetings were attended by rapt "throngs of the faithful – and the curious."
 He advocated against decreasing religious observance, cultural changes occurring in Punjab, rising substance abuse, and use of alcohol and pornography, encouraging religious initiation by taking amrit (the administration of which had been his primary task during his tours) and fulfilling religious obligations, including wearing the outward religious symbols of the faith, like the turban and beard.
 He appeared at a time when leaders were not engaged in the community, traveled from city to city instead of being based in an office or gurdwara and delegating, solved domestic disputes and showed no interest in a political career, seeing himself foremost as a man of religion.
 People soon began to seek his intervention in addressing social grievances, and he began to hold court to settle disputes.
 This reflected the widespread disenchantment among the masses with expensive, time-consuming bureaucratic procedures that often did not ensure justice.
 Bhindranwale's verdicts were widely respected and helped to gain him enormous popularity, as well as his "remarkable ability" as a preacher and his ability to quote religious texts and evoke the relevance of historical events in the present time.

-Khushwant Singh, a critic of Bhindranwale, allowed that “Bhindranwale's amrit parchar was a resounding success.
-Adults in their thousands took oaths in public to abjure liquor, tobacco and drugs and were baptized.
-Videocassettes showing blue films and cinema houses lost out to the village gurdwara.
-Men not only saved money they had earlier squandered in self-indulgence, but now worked longer hours on their lands and raised better crops.
-They had much to be grateful for to Jarnail Singh who came to be revered by them."